adamgian/minify-selectors/README.md

 				<code lang="shell">--input</code> (or <code lang="shell">-i</code>)
 			</td>
 			<td>
-				Directory or file to process.
-If a directory path is provided — any CSS, HTML and JS files in the given directory and sub-directories will be parsed.
-If only a filepath is provided — only the given file will be parsed.
+				Directory to process.
+Any CSS, HTML and JS files in the given directory and sub-directories will be parsed.
 			</td>
 		</tr>
 		<tr>